Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Slideshow Block: support wide and full alignment options.
 - Stats: allow custom user role stats settings to be properly recognized and saved.
 - Stats: fix dashboard widget form name to allow form choices to be saved.
-- Subscribe block: fix support for allowed HTML tags in submit button.
+- Subscribe Block: fix support for allowed HTML tags in submit button.
 - Subscriptions: format the number of subscribers displayed in the block editor's controls.
 - VideoPress: avoid PHP notices when inserting videos that miss some metadata.
 - VideoPress: fix bug when getting the video preview of the VideoPress block.